Skip to navigation Skip to content

 Parental income details can be verified from the parent(s)/guardian(s) record if actual taxable income is available on the FAO Income for Previous Year (FIPY) screen.

-For the parental income test, if the parental income is below the tax-free threshold or they do not need to lodge a tax return, an estimate is recorded as the actual income on the Household Income and Assets (NHI) screen.
-The parent(s)/guardian(s) must give any taxable or other income details for the relevant financial year.
+For the PIT, if the parental income is below the tax-free threshold, or they do not need to lodge a tax return, an estimate is recorded as the actual income on the Household Income and Assets (NHI) screen.
+The parent(s)/guardian(s) must advise of any taxable or other income details for the relevant financial year.

 Note: record details where the parent(s)/guardian(s) is providing verified income.
 Do not record estimated income where a PIT exemption is recorded.

-• an estimate if unable to give the actual taxable income
+• an estimate if unable to provide the actual taxable income

-• a date when evidence of income can be given
+• the date that evidence of income can be provided

-See, Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) Scheme and Youth Allowance (YA).
+See Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) and Youth Allowance (YA).

 Issuing of PIT review letters

-• YA customers, the annual PIT Review letters are issued over a ten day period based on the customer's Entitlement Period End Date (EPED).
+• YA customers, annual PIT review letters are issued over a 10 day period based on the customer's Entitlement Period End Date (EPED).
 Generally, these letters are issued from the first Monday after the September ICT Major Release

-• ABSTUDY customers, the annual PIT Review letters are issued on a single day after the September ICT Major Release
+• ABSTUDY customers, annual PIT review letters are issued on a single day after the September ICT Major Release

-• YA and ABSTUDY customers, the Change of Circumstance, PIR or EIR PIT review letters are issued, after the change in circumstance occurs on the parent(s)/guardian(s) record, and ripples to the customer's record
+• YA and ABSTUDY customers, change of circumstance, PIR and EIR PIT review letters are issued after the change in circumstance occurs on the parent(s)/guardian(s) record, and ripples to the customer's record

-Depending on the financial situation of the parent(s)/guardian(s), the assessment may take effect from the following dates:
+Depending on the parent(s)/guardian(s) income, the assessment may take effect from the following dates:

 • the payment period that includes 1 January of the next calendar year